 If a student becomes ill during school hours, they will be assessed through the office.
 The school nurse and/or secretary will determine if they can remain at school or they need to go home.
-The school nurse or secretary will contact either a parent or an emergency contact to make arrangements for the student to be picked up when necessary.
+The school nurse or secretary will contact either a parent or an emergency contact to make arrangements for the student to be picked up.
+Students should not use their personal cell phones to inform parents they are ill.
+They need to go to the office so the nurse or secretaries can assess the student and contact parents if needed.

-EXCLUSION OF STUDENTS WITH COMMUNICABLE DISEASES
+EXCLUSION OF STUDENTS WITH COMMUNICABLE DISEASES and ILLNESSES